Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise: Proof of Theorem

-In this section we establish the local H\"older continuity of the weak solution to \eqref{1.1} at fixed time $t>0$.
-Throughout this section we always assume that conditions (C1)--(C2) hold and that $(X,L)$ is a weak solution to \eqref{1.1} satisfying Assumption \ref{c1.1} with deterministic initial value $X_0\in M(\mbb{R})$.
+In this section we establish the proof of Theorem \ref{t1.1}.
+Throughout this section we always assume that conditions (C1) and (C3) hold and that $(X,L)$ is a weak solution to \eqref{1.1} satisfying Assumption \ref{c1.1} with deterministic initial value $X_0\in M(\mbb{R})$.
 For $n\ge1$ and $0\le k\le 2^n$, put $n_k:=k/2^n$.
+Define ${n'}_k$ similarly for $n'\ge1$.